|

 coexistence This explains why people in the first group end up continually having to kill new predators that show up on their property and threaten their sheep.
 Sheep not on

-the menu I know people who've been training the predators in their area very successfully for many years.
-I've only been doing it on this 63-acre farm since 1998, but so far I haven't lost one sheep to a predator.
+the menu I know people who've been training the predators in their area very successfully for many, many years, and I've been doing it successfully on this 65-acre farm since 1998.
 Gentle

 guardians The dogs